Fundraising Tips and Ideas

 - Make it worth their while.

 When you approach businesses, it helps if you are willing to spread the word about them, too.
 One great way to recognize your supporters (both businesses and individuals) is to acknowledge them.
-Create a banner containing the names of everyone who donated to you or your team and carry it during the walk.
-Create your own T-shirts for the event or customize an official T-shirt for your team, listing all of your supporters.
-You can be as creative as you like.
+You can be as creative as you like as long as you make them feel special for their support.

 - Get your company's support.

 Many companies encourage their employees to support favorite causes.
-Try to create a company team for the walk and ask if your company will match your fundraising goal if it's achieved.
+Create a company team for the walk and ask if your company will match your fundraising goal if it's achieved.

 - Set a fundraising goal.